revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 yes, we can have multiple catch blocks with the single try block.

-Important Rule: Order of the catch block must be from most specific to most general one i.e. catch for ArithmeticException must come before catch for Exception.
+Important Rule: The order of the catch block must be from most specific to most general one i.e. catch for ArithmeticException must come before catching for Exception.

 </blockquote>
 </details>

 ---

-11. When we can go for multiple catch block?
+11. When we can go for multiple catch blocks?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)